Drift estimation for a partially observed mixed fractional Ornstein--Uhlenbeck process: Introduction

 Our goal is to obtain the same result presented in Theorem 1 in \cite{BrousteKleptsyna2010}, the key result is

 where $\mathcal{I}(\vartheta)$ stands for the Fisher Information which does not depend on H:

 The rest of the paper is organised as follows.
 In Section~\ref{sec:canonical} we recall the canonical innovation representation of the mixed fractional Brownian motion and construct the state--observation model corresponding to \eqref{eq:intro-model}.
 Section~3 contains the Kalman--Bucy filtering equations and the Riccati equation for the error covariance.
 In Section~4 we introduce the Laplace transform of the squared distance between filters and derive its representation via a matrix Riccati equation.
-In Section~5 we analyse the long-time behaviour of the error covariance and prove the mixed Laplace condition \((L_{\mathrm{mix}})\); for clarity the argument is presented in six steps (\textit{Step~1}--\textit{Step~6}).
+In Section~5 we analyse the long-time behaviour of the error covariance and prove the mixed Laplace condition \((L_{\mathrm{mix}})\).
 Section~6 identifies the Fisher information in closed form and shows that it coincides with the classical Kalman--Bucy expression.